 By reusing and recycling materials, we reduce the amount of waste we send to landfill.
 Symantec is focused on reducing waste through source-reduction as well as recycling programs.

 Water consumption data was compiled from Symantec's owned or long leased facilities (where Symantec has operational control of the water utility bill) worldwide.
-This is the first year we have had our FY13 data verified (limited assurance) by a third party vendor.
-Of the total FY13 water purchased, 14 percent was consumed in EMEA (Europe, Middle East and Africa), 15 percent was consumed in APJ (Asia Pacific and Japan), and 71 percent was consumed in the AMERICAS (United States, Canada and South America).
-This data represents almost 100% of the global employee population, the real estate square footage and the travel data.
-Executive suites and colocations have been excluded because these spaces represent less than 1% of the real estate portfolio.
+The FY13 and FY14 data has been verified (limited assurance) by a third party vendor.
+Of the total FY14 water purchased, three percent was consumed in EMEA (Europe, Middle East and Africa), 17 percent was consumed in APJ (Asia Pacific and Japan), and 80 percent was consumed in the AMERICAS (United States, Canada and South America).

 We recognize that different regions experience different levels of water resource constraints, both currently and looking to the future.
-During FY13, we used the World Resource Institute’s (WRI) Aqueduct tool to identify which of our sites are located in regions that face the highest level of water related risk.
-We will use the results of this analysis to target our future investment in water conservation towards these sites.
+We use the World Resource Institute’s (WRI) Aqueduct tool to identify which of our sites are located in regions that face the highest level of water related risk.
+This helps us to target our water conservation efforts.

 - We prefer airlines with strong corporate responsibility strategies and are monitoring the development of airline biofuels.